arthurlm/quickfix-rs/README.md

 quickfix = { git = "https://github.com/arthurlm/quickfix-rs.git" }
 ```

+**NOTE**: I am personally not using for now the generated message struct.
+I know they works fine thanks to unit tests and can be used in production code.
+Feedback on this part are welcomed !

 ## Build requirements

 Following package must be install to build the library: